katharostech/ldtk-rs/README.md

 from the [LDtk repo](https://github.com/deepnight/ldtk/blob/master/docs/JSON_SCHEMA.json) and can be automatically updated with LDtk releases.

-By default the crate will use a copy of the JSON schema that is built into the crate so that it doesn't require network access to build, but you can supply the `download-schema` cargo feature to make the crate download the JSON schema from the LDtk repo.
+By default the crate requires that you pass a feature indicating a version of the JSON schema that is built into the crate so that it doesn't require network access to build, but you can also supply the `download-schema` cargo feature to make the crate download the JSON schema from the LDtk repo instead ( See "Downloading the Schema" below ).

 This crate currently has the schema for the following versions of LDtk built-in:

+- `v0.9.3`
 - `v0.8.1` ( patched, see note below )
 - `v0.7.0`